fabsarah/Rhythmic-Priming/README.md

 1. EEG Timeseries Import and multi-scale entropy (MSE) estimation (Code: 1.
 EEG_Import.m)
 2. Running partial least squares (PLS) on the MSE matrices averaged by task (Code: 2.
 MARCS_MSE_PLS.m)
 3. MSE estimation on the stimulus files (Code: 3.
 Stimuli_MSE.m)
 4. Computed Procrustes distance (more on that later) between the brain MSE and stimuli MSE (Code: 4.
+MSE_Procrustes.m)

 All results are in the Matlab file "First_Results.mat".
 I have a giant structure array with all of the input data as well, but it's too big for Github, hahaha